Original Douay Rheims Bible (1582 & 1610)

 ὃ εὐλογοῦ μεν.

+16. The participation of the body.)
 Our vniting to Christ by the B. Sacrament.

 As we be first made one with Christ by eating his body and drinking his bloud, so secondly are we conioyned by this one bread which is his body, & cup which is his bloud, in the perfect vnion and fellowship of al Catholike men, in one Church which is his body Mystical.
 Which name of Body mystical is specially attributed and appropriated to this one Common-wealth and Societie of faithful men, by reason that al the true persons and true members of the same, be maruelously knit together by Christes owne one body, and by the self-same bloud in this diuine Sacrament.
 See S. August. li.
 21. c.
 25. de ciu Dei.
 Hilar. li.
 8. de Trin. circa. med.

+18. They that eate the Hosts.)
 Participation in Sacrament or sacrifice, sheweth of what societie we are.

 It is plaine also by the example of the Iewes in their Sacrifices, that he that eateth any of the Host immolated, is partaker of the Sacrifice, and ioyned by office and obligation to God, of whose Sacrifice he eateth.

+20. I wil not haue you.)
 I conclude then (saith the Apostle) thus: that as the Christian which eateth and drinketh of the Sacrifice or Sacrament of the altar, by his eating is participant of Christes body, and is ioyned in fellowship to al Christian people that eate & drinke of the same, being the Host of the new Law: and as al that did eate of the Hosts of the Sacrifices of Moyses Law were belonging & associated to that state and to God whom the Sacrifice was done; euen so whosoeuer eateth of the meates offered to Idols, he sheweth & professeth himselfe to be of the Communion and Societie of the same Idols.
+21. You can not drinke.)
+Vpon the premisses he warneth them plainely, that they must either forsake the Sacrifice & fellowship of the Idols & Idolaters, or els refuse the Sacrifice of Christ's body and bloud in the Church.

 The Sacrifice of the altar is proued by the Apostles comparison with the sacrifices of Iewes and Gentils.